vuldb/cyber_threat_intelligence/Zbot/README.md

 These countries are directly (e.g. origin of attacks) or indirectly (e.g. access by proxy) associated with Zbot:

 * US
-* GR
+* ES
-* IT
+* RU
 * ...

-There are 15 more country items available.
+There are 16 more country items available.
 Please use our online service to access the data.

 ## IOC - Indicator of Compromise